Skip to main content

 • Blocking call that waits for agent completion before returning

-• simpler to reason about but locks caller until done.
+• simpler to reason about but locks the caller until the full response is ready.

 Asynchronous Execution